amygdala/tensorflow-workshop/workshop_sections/transfer_learning/cloudml/README.md

 The 'hugs' does not have a large number of images, but as we will see, prediction on new images still works surprisingly well.
 This shows the power of 'bootstrapping' the pre-trained Inception model.

-(This directory also includes some scripts support training on a larger 'flowers classification' dataset too.)
+(This directory also includes some scripts that support training on a larger 'flowers classification' dataset too.)

 ### 1. Image Preprocessing